On symmetric intersecting families: Introduction

 \section{Introduction}

 A family of sets is said to be \emph{intersecting} if any two sets in the family have nonempty intersection, and \emph{uniform} if all the sets in the family have the same size.
 In this paper, we study uniform intersecting families.
 The most well-known result about such families is the Erd\H{o}s--Ko--Rado theorem~\citep{EKR}. \begin{theorem} Let $n,k \in \mathbb{N}$ with $k \le n/2$.
 If $\A$ is an intersecting family of $k$-element subsets of $\{1,2,\dots,n\}$, then $|\A| \le \binom{n-1}{k-1}$.
-Furthermore, if $k < n/2$, then equality holds if and only if $\A$ consists of all the $k$-element subsets of $\{1,2,\ldots,n\}$ which contain some fixed element $i \in \{1,2,\dots,n\}$ \end{theorem}
+Furthermore, if $k < n/2$, then equality holds if and only if $\A$ is a star, meaning that $\A$ consists of all the $k$-element subsets of $\{1,2,\ldots,n\}$ that contain some fixed element $i \in \{1,2,\dots,n\}$. \end{theorem}

 Over the last fifty years, many variants of this theorem have been obtained.
-A common feature of many of these variants is that the extremal families in these results are highly asymmetric; this is the case, for example, in the Erd\H{o}s--Ko--Rado theorem itself, in the Hilton--Milner theorem~\citep{HM}, and in Frankl's generalisation~\citep{FranklHM} of these results.
-It is therefore natural to ask what happens to the maximum possible size of a uniform intersecting family when one imposes a symmetry requirement on the family.
+A common feature of many of these variants is that the extremal families are highly asymmetric; this is the case, for example, in the Erd\H{o}s--Ko--Rado theorem itself, in the Hilton--Milner theorem~\citep{HM}, and in Frankl's generalisation~\citep{FranklHM} of these results.
+It is therefore natural to ask what happens to the maximum possible size of a uniform intersecting family when one imposes some kind of symmetry requirement on the family.

+In the 1970s, Babai posed the problem of determining the maximum possible size of a uniform intersecting family with transitive automorphism group; this is a very natural symmetry requirement to impose.
+In this paper, we make some progress on Babai's problem.